-Although neighbouring Longford Park is included in the draft LNRN, Ryebank Fields has been omitted.
+Although neighbouring Longford Park is included in the draft LNRN, Ryebank Fields has been omitted as MCC took a policy decision to exclude all sites contained within their SHLAA from the draft LNRN.

 However, a number of agencies, including the two Local Wildlife Trusts, have advocated for Ryebank Fields to be additionally included via the recent consultation round which closed on January 31 2025.